|

 "Eowyn!
 I fell because of the storm!"
 He stroked her

 cheek.
-"Who rescued me using her very own magical being?"
+"Who rescued me, using her very own magical

-Then he leant closer, and whispered in her ear, "And who
+being?"
+He leaned closer, and whispered in her ear: "And

-warmed me using her very own magical body?"
+who warmed me, using her very own magical body?"

 Reluctantly, Eowyn grinned.
 "Stop it," she whispered.